 Ararat, Surry County, North Carolina Property Taxes

-Median Ararat, NC home value: $128,770
+Median Ararat, North Carolina home value: $128,770

-Median annual Ararat, NC tax bill: $828, $1,572 lower than the national median property tax bill of $2,400.
+Median annual Ararat, North Carolina tax bill: $828, $1,572 lower than the national median property tax bill of $2,400.

-How are property taxes in Surry County calculated?
+How are property taxes in Surry calculated?

 Understanding Ararat's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Ararat, knowing local tax details benefits homeowners and investors.